 Course Title: Designing Inclusive Environments

-This course provides an overview and working knowledge of the Inclusive Design paradigm.
-It introduces principles and knowledge bases, the concept of evidence based practice, methods of criticism and evaluation, and best practice examples.
-Methods of evaluation include: required readings and lectures, quizzes, class discussions, and a research and design project.
+The course introduces fundamental principles and knowledge bases related to inclusive design, the concept of evidence based practice, methods of criticism and evaluation, and best practice examples.
+Methods include required readings and lectures, quizzes, discussions, and a research and design project.
 The class format will be a combination of lectures and student-directed seminars.

 Course description pending.